 Alexandra Littaye is the founder of Azure, the first distributor of a Mexican superfood made of blue corn called pinole.
-Azure is a social enterprise that is dedicated to sourcing blue corn from indigenous farmers, lifting them out of poverty and contributing the preservation of their cultural practices and of Mexico’s rich agro-biodiversity.
+Azure is dedicated to sourcing corn from indigenous farmers, lifting them out of poverty and contributing the preservation of their cultural practices and Mexico’s rich agro-biodiversity.
 Azure launching their products on Amazon in the new year and gearing for the sales of the first energy bites made of pinole in Spring in Mexico and the UK.
 Alexandra was inspired to create her start-up after finishing her PhD at Oxford University.
 Since, she has worked at the Smith School of Enterprise and the Environment as a Development and Research Associate.
-She has also lectured in the Middle East on philosophy.
+In a previous life, she lectured in the Middle East on philosophy.

 Q: What is your background?
 What made you decide to become an entrepreneur?

 A: I’m an academic by trade.
-I finished my PhD at Oxford on pinole and blue corn producers.
+I finished my PhD at Oxford on heritage foods and blue corn producers.
 Previously, I’ve taught philosophy to undergraduates in the Emirates.
-I also became a semi-serious amateur boxer, winning regional and national championships.
+During my PhD, I boxed a lot, winning regional and national amateur championships.
 I decided I could apply the grit and aggressive confidence I developed in the ring to the issues I explored in my PhD.
 Entrepreneurship fits like a glove.

 Q: What is your definition of entrepreneurship?

-A: Having a novel idea for a product or service that people want and, finding creative ways of making it into reality and in the hands of customers.
+A: Having a novel idea for a product or service that people want and, finding creative ways of turning it into reality and in the hands of customers.

 Q: How and when did you know your idea was good enough to develop it?

 A: Half way through my PhD.
-I saw the concept of selling blue corn pinole tested in the US with success.
-There was a huge gap in leadership and organisation I believe I could fill.
-After finishing the PhD, I received funds to start.
+I saw the concept of selling pinole tested in the US with partial success.
+There was a huge gap in leadership and organisation I believe I could address.
+After finishing the PhD, I received funds for my start-up.
 When someone is willing to give you cash because they believe in you, you know you are onto something.

 Q: So what would you say are the top 3 skills that needed to be a successful entrepreneur?
 Why?

-A: Grit – it’s a lonely endeavor when you’re a team of one and the first believer of your idea.
-You also need to know how to persevere despite getting rejections, fallbacks and when you’re strapped for cash.
+A: Grit – it’s a lonely endeavour when you’re a team of one, and the first believer of your idea.
+You also need to know how to persevere despite getting rejections, fall-backs and when you’re strapped for cash.

 Passion – you eat, sleep and breathe your start up.
-If you aren’t deeply in love to begin with, you are going to have a hard time weathering the hard times.
-Your passion also is infective and always others to get on board
+If you aren’t deeply in love to begin with, you are going to have a hard time weathering hard times.
+Your passion is also infective and will encourage others to get on board.

-Adaptability – your ideas and strategies need to pivot quickly in order to respond to demand.
+Adaptability – your ideas and strategies need to pivot quickly in order to respond to demand or roadblocks.
 It’s important to keep true to your vision but you need to know how to go with the flow when you discover more and more about your target audience.

 Q: What is your favourite part of being an entrepreneur?

 A: I get to turn my ideas into reality… and being my own boss.

 Q: What individual, company or organization inspires you most?
 Why?

 A: Aduna – they’ve put baobab on the map of superfoods.
-I love their work with women in Ghana and that they’ve managed to create a demand for baobab when none existed before whilst staying both exciting and true to their core as they grow successful.
+I love their work with women in Ghana.
+They’ve managed to create a demand for baobab when none existed before whilst staying both exciting and true to their core mission as they grow successful.

 Q: If you could have 5 minutes with the above indiv/company/org, what would you want to ask or discuss?

-A: How did you know where to start!??
+A: How did you get to sell your very first bar!??